Compare travel insurance for Spain

 • Whether you buy an annual or single-trip policy – a multi-trip policy could work out cheaper if you visit Spain more than once a year.

 [1] Based on Compare the Market data for a single trip travel policy for a 20 year old with no pre-existing medical conditions travelling in Europe for 1 week.
-Prices correct as of June 2023.
+Prices correct as of January 2025.

-What will Spain travel insurance cover?
+What does travel insurance to Spain cover?

 • Lost, stolen or damaged luggage and passports – street crime is a risk in Spain, with pickpockets specifically targeting money and passports.

-• Flight disruptions – if strikes or bad weather disrupt your flight, for example
+• Flight disruptions – if strikes or bad weather disrupt your flight, for example.

 • Holiday cancellation – if your holiday is cancelled, delayed or shortened for a reason covered by your insurance, you could claim to recover any resulting costs.